Author, Andrew Gibson

 Property can take a while to shift in Spain.

-One way you can speed up the process is to have the paperwork ready.
+One way you can speed up the sales process is to have the paperwork ready.

 Yes, paperwork is dull, but it’s necessary if you want to sell your property in Spain.